 The complainant, the respondent, and their advisors may submit questions, in writing to the CRO, to be asked of each other or of any witnesses.
 The CRO may reject any question deemed inappropriate, irrelevant, immaterial or unduly repetitious.
 The CRO will explain to the parties the reason for rejecting any questions and will maintain a record of the questions submitted and rulings made.
-During a conduct review hearing for sexual misconduct, only the CRO may pose questions to any parties and witnesses appearing at the hearing.
-For other complaints, the CRO, student discipline council, or the parties may pose questions to any parties or witnesses appearing at the hearing.
+During a conduct review hearing, only the CRO may pose questions to any parties and witnesses appearing at the hearing.